-Online discussions offer you opportunities to, explain, share knowledge and learn from other students in ways not found in the traditional classroom.
-Online discussions give you more time to think, and make, intelligent and thoughtful responses.
-You are not pressured to respond spontaneously to the instructor's question.
+Online asynchronous discussions offer you opportunities to, explain, share knowledge and learn from other students in ways not found in the traditional classroom.
+Online synchronous discussions give you more time to think and make thoughtful responses.
+Other interactive discussions occur synchronously using web conferencing tools such as Skype or Elluminate.